pypa/setuptools-scm/docs/usage.md

 The preferred way to configure `setuptools_scm` is to author settings in the `tool.setuptools_scm` section of `pyproject.toml`.

-It's considered necessary to use a setuptools version released after 2022.
+It's necessary to use a setuptools version released after 2022.

 ```toml
 # pyproject.toml